Kriz-hub/Holiday-Dialysis/README.md

 # Holiday Dialysis
 ### First Milestone Project: User Centric Frontend Development - Code Institute

 This project is a one page website about a Dialysis Center in the middle of The Netherlands.
 They offer a dialysis treatment for people who suffer from kidney failure and are open for guests who are on holiday.
-This is a made up center in the small city of Harderwijk, but actually I work in a real dialysis center in that place.
+This is a made up center in the small city of Harderwijk, but actually I work in a real dialysis center in Harderwijk.
 It is also a satelite center of the big one in Amersfoort, 30km from Harderwijk.
 Important: this project is meant for the post-corona era, off course the situation will become better the comming months and certainly in 2022.

 For a demo of my Holiday Dialysis Website click [HERE](https://kriz-hub.github.io/Holiday-Dialysis/).